SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/EPM/EPM_D-DOCSIS/D-DOCSIS_parameters/D-DOCSIS_parameters_cm.md

 ## KPIs & KQIs

+- **IPv4 Address**: Converted.
+The cable modem (CM) IPv4 address.

+  OID 1.3.6.1.4.1.4491.2.1.20.1.3.1.5.

+- **Status**: Direct value.
+The operational status of the cable modem.

+  OID: 1.3.6.1.4.1.4491.2.1.20.1.3.1.6.

+- **Last Reg Time**: Converted.
+The last time the CM registered with the CCAP core.

+  Converted to datetime format from OID 1.3.6.1.4.1.4491.2.1.20.1.3.1.14.

 - **MAC State**: Direct value.
 The state of the cable modem as reported by the media access layer.
 Retrieved using the call "show cable modem docsis device-class".

+- **DS Service Status**: Calculated.
+The CM DS service status based on the existence of impaired DS channels

+  Calculated based on the CM Impaired Channels table to check whether if any DS channels are impaired.

+  - CM Impaired Table OID: 1.3.6.1.4.1.9.9.116.1.5.13.
+  - DS Channel Index OID: 1.3.6.1.4.1.9.9.116.1.5.13.1.7.

+  Possible values:

+  - *OK*: There is no impaired channel.
+  - *Partial*: There is at least 1 impaired channel affecting the CM.

+- **US Service Status**: Calculated.
+The CM US service status based on the existence of impaired US channels

+  Calculated based on the CM Impaired Channels table to check whether if any US channels are impaired.

+  - CM Impaired Table OID: 1.3.6.1.4.1.9.9.116.1.5.13.
+  - US Channel Index OID: 1.3.6.1.4.1.9.9.116.1.5.13.1.8.

+  Possible values:

+  - *OK*: There is no impaired channel.
+  - *Partial*: There is at least 1 impaired channel affecting the CM.

+- **US SNR Status**: Calculated.
+The CM US SNR status based on operational thresholds.

+  Calculated based on the existence of at least one associated upstream channel that is above the US SNR threshold.
+Users can set a threshold, which will be used to determine the US SNR Status.

+  - *OK*: The US SNR is at or below the threshold.
+  - *OOS*: The US SNR is above the threshold.

+  CM Upstream Channels OID: 1.3.6.1.4.1.4491.2.1.20.1.4.

+- **US AVG SNR**: Calculated.
+The average SNR of all US channels associated with the CM, as reported on the CM upstream channels.

+  - CM Upstream Channels OID: 1.3.6.1.4.1.4491.2.1.20.1.4.
+  - SNR OID: 1.3.6.1.4.1.4491.2.1.20.1.4.1.4.

 - **US Time Offset Status**: Calculated.
 The CM US time offset status based on the existence of offending upstream channels.

-This is calculated if any channels in the cable modem have a high resolution timing offset that is out of spec.
+  This status is based on the existence of at least one associated upstream channel (CM Upstream Channels (SNMP MIB)) that is above the US time offset threshold.
+Users can set a threshold, which will be used to determine the US Time Offset Status.

+  - *OK*: The US Time Offset is at or below the threshold.
+  - *OOS*: The US Time Offset is above the threshold.

+  Timing offset CLI call: show cable modem ver | i (MAC Address)|(Timing Offset)

 - **Primary SID**: Direct value.
 The primary service identifier (SID) of the cable modem.

   Retrieved using the call "show cable modem docsis device-class".

 - **Reg Priv**: Direct value.
 Indicates whether Baseline Privacy Interface (BPI) or BPI Plus (BPI+) encryption is enabled for the CM.

   Retrieved using the call "show cable modem docsis device-class".

 - **Device Class**: Direct value.
-Displays the device class information for the PacketCable device (using the call "show cable modem docsis device-class").
+Displays the device class information for the PacketCable device.

   The modem can report its device class type during registration.
 Some possible values are:

   - CM or eCM: A standalone cable modem or embedded CM.
   - ePS: Embedded portal services.
   - eMTA: Embedded multimedia terminal adapter.
   - eSTB: Embedded set-top box.
   - unavailable: The CM has not reported its device class.

+  Retrieved using the call "show cable modem docsis device-class".

 ## System parameters